WebOrigami/docs/src/content/concepts/hello.md

 }
 ```

-This produces a new tree of HTML pages which can be served:
+This turns the tree of markdown files into a tree of HTML pages:

 <figure>
 {{